 SleepTight is a new adaptation of a technique for using lasers that we have used for many years.
-It is a treatment to improve snoring in terms of the loudness, frequency and severity of snoring and has provided every one of our patients with some relief.
+It is a treatment to improve snoring in terms of the loudness, frequency and severity.
 We must stress that it is not a treatment that will completely cure snoring.
 As we age, our tissues both externally and internally in the back of the throat become weaker.
-As a result, this treatment will need to be repeated.
+As a result, maintenance treatment is recommended.

 It is a repeatable treatment and every time heat is placed, it causes a contraction and tightening of the tissue at the back of the throat, it will stimulate new collagen to strengthen the tissue for the next 6 months.
 Maintenance treatments will be required 2-3 times per year, depending on the severity of the original symptoms, your age and lifestyle.

 Sleeping mouth guards